DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.rst

 Locomotives
 -----------

-The **Locomotives** page allows you store a roster of locomotives.
+The **Locomotives** page allows you store a 'roster' of locomotives.
+This is stored in the individual PC/computer, and cannot be accessed by any other computer, unless exported and imported into that computer.
+The 'roster' cannot be accessed by any mobile device (phone app).

 :dcc-ex-red-bold-italic:`Use of this is not recommended as it may not be available in the new version of EX-Toolbox currently being developed.`

-.. note:: This is different to the roster that can be stored in the |EX-CS| itself.
+.. note:: This is very different to the roster that can be stored in the |EX-CS| itself.

 ----

 Function Maps
 -------------

 The **Function Maps** page allows you store collections of Function Maps.
+This is stored in the individual PC/computer, and cannot be accessed by any other computer, unless exported and imported into that computer.
+The 'functions maps' cannot be accessed by any mobile device (phone app).

 :dcc-ex-red-bold-italic:`Use of this is not recommended as it may not be available in the new version of EX-Toolbox currently being developed.`

-.. note:: This is different to the functions stored with roster entries that can be stored in the |EX-CS| itself.
+.. note:: This is very different to the functions stored with roster entries that can be stored in the |EX-CS| itself.

 ----